Putting Flesh on the Bones: cataloguing and digitising the Calvin Wells Archive

 October 2015.
 A conservator and archivist visited us in October 2015.
 Their reports led to an invitation from Wellcome to submit a full bid.

 October-November 2016.
-Bid submitted.
+Full bid submitted.
 To our delight, it was successful!

 June 2017.
 Project Archivist James Neill began work.
 His work so far includes creating the project blog.

 August 2017.
 Project Osteologist Michelle Williams-Ward joined us.
-Official 'launch' of the project, see Links for details of press coverage.
+Official 'launch' of the project.

 The Bone Collector, by Maev Kennedy, the Guardian, 11 August 2017, article about the project, with particular emphasis on some of the quirkier objects in the archive.

-Interview with Project Archivist James Neill on BCB radio (link currently broken, July 2018).
+Interview with Project Archivist James Neill on BCB radio.
+Not currently available online.